Sabr-eX/GraphDatabase/README.md

 mentioned in the above point.
 You are not allowed to create more than one message queue for this purpose.
 [Hint: use the mtype]

-f) The client will wait for a reply from the server (actually it will be the server’s child, as described later).
+[DONE] f) The client will wait for a reply from the server (actually it will be the server’s child, as described later).
 On receiving the reply, the client will display the output to the user and redisplay the menu options, until the user chooses option 4.
 Upon choosing option 4, the client will gracefully terminate.
 Graceful termination implies